ThunderFly-aerospace/docs/avionics/TFSIK01/index.md

 If SNR is consistently insufficient, consider:

-  - **Reducing interference**: improve RF shielding and move away modem and antenna from EMI emitting devices such, as power supplies, or switching regulators.
+  - **Reducing interference**: improve RF shielding and move away modem and antenna from EMI emitting devices such as power supplies, or switching regulators.
   - **Lowering the air data rate**: slower rates improve link robustness and increase receiver sensitivity.
   - **Using directional antennas** (especially on the ground side) to improve gain and reject side noise.